Isa2187/M3SC-Project2/README.md

 # M3SC-Project2
-First project of Scientific Computation (M3SC) module taken in 3rd year.
-(Grade = 100%)
+Second project of Scientific Computation (M3SC) module taken in 3rd year.
+(Grade = 100%

+All code was done in Python.